 Help your children understand current events like race and diversity with this list of 35 books about racism and diversity.
-These books on race and diversity for kids were all recommended by people of color as accurate and useful ways to raise children with prejudice or bias based on skin color.
+These books on racism and diversity for kids were all recommended by people of color as accurate and useful ways to raise children without prejudice or bias based on skin color.

 Like most white parents right now, we are struggling to come up with a good way to explain to our young children about racism and diversity.